The ACL also regulates the following areas:

 The ACL also contains the new consumer guarantees regime that provides rights to consumers when suppliers breach a range of consumer guarantees.
 For detailed discussion, see Consumer guarantees.

-In addition to the prohibition against harassment and coercion in the ACL, fair debt collection provisions in the Fair Trading Act 1999 (Vic) came into effect on 1 January 2011.
+In addition to the prohibition against harassment and coercion in the ACL, additional fair debt collection provisions are in the ACL&FTA.
 These ban anyone collecting debt in Victoria from engaging in certain practices, including:

 VCAT may award damages of up to $10,000 where a person has experienced humiliation or distress: